 The School of Science is an amazing enterprise with approximately 275 faculty members, 1,200 graduate students, 800 undergraduate majors, and comparable numbers of postdoctoral researchers and research staff, the school is large enough to carry out research at the frontiers in every field of science.
 Our faculty members have won 16 Nobel Prizes and our alumni have won another 16, most of which have been awarded in the past 20 years.
 The six departments in the school are consistently rated among the best in the world.

-The School is a prolific generator of new knowledge.
+The School of Science is a prolific generator of new knowledge.
 Some members of our community study deep philosophical questions: What is the nature of dark matter and dark energy, which make up 95% of the content of our universe?
 How does our brain, a complex system of interconnected neurons, give rise to our mind—our consciousness and ability to learn?
 Other faculty members study problems that have obvious practical implications: How does global warming increase the intensity of hurricanes?
 Can we make adult stem cells capable of generating any cells in the body, replacing cells damaged by disease without using embryos?

 However, the deep commitment to education found in the School of Science makes MIT unique among the great research universities.
 MIT provides each of its undergraduates with an understanding of the basic elements of biology, chemistry, mathematics, and physics, and our Science faculty are devoted to doing this well.
 Some of our most famous faculty members, even a few with Nobel Prizes, are some of the best teachers of our first-year undergraduate subjects.

-Our science majors are given the very best introduction to their chosen field and the opportunity to participate in leading-edge research.
+Our science majors are given the very best introduction to their chosen fields and the opportunity to participate in leading-edge research.
 Whether our undergrads choose to start careers in the private or public sector or go on to graduate studies in science or a professional school in an area such as medicine, law, business, or engineering, they will be superbly prepared for their careers after MIT.